-Since your HSA contributions are deposited into your account before taxes, they can lower your taxable income.
-You can use your HSA to pay off copays, coinsurance, and your deductible, as well as some expenses your health care plan may not cover.
+Health savings accounts (HSA) allow you to save money so you can pay for medical expenses tax-free.
+Since the money you add to your HSA is added into your account before taxes, it can lower your taxable income in any given year.
+You can use your HSA to pay off copays, coinsurance, and your deductible, as well as many costs that your standard healthcare plan might not cover.

-The Previous ACA Rules for OTC Medications
+The Former ACA Rules for OTC Drugs

 Changes Under the CARES Act